erf/elite/README.md

 `set` clear and append a single or multiple elements to a given parent.

-I use `Document.createDocumentFragment` to build an offscreen DOM tree for performance.
+I use `Document.createDocumentFragment` to build children in a offscreen DOM tree for perf.

 ## Example